 We are saddened to announce that much-loved vendor Tony Lucas has died.

-The 52-year-old lost his life on February 25 had experienced a series of health-related complications following his collapse with an epileptic fit on his pitch outside Tesco in Paignton town centre.
+The 52-year-old lost his life on February 25 after he had experienced a series of health-related complications following his collapse with an epileptic fit on his pitch outside Tesco in Paignton town centre.

 His family told The Big Issue that this fall resulted in a broken shoulder and a punctured lung, and he had to undergo an eight-hour operation but dramatically shed weight.
 On his release from hospital, he dramatically shed weight, suffering from diarrhoea and a wound that had not healed.